scoulomb/myPublicCloud/General/1-cloud_iass-pass-saas.md

     - Traditionnal PaaS: user can access to "managed" nodes and scaling is made by spinning up more servers (and customers is billed based on #servers used).
 Scalability is visible to developer.
 We have 2 options:
         - PaaS with @ccess to managed (dedicated) nodes
         - PaaS with (dedicated) node farm but no @ccess
-    - Serverless: User does not have
+    - Serverless:
-        	- access / visibility to  server
-            - **Dedicated server.**
-            **Machine are allocated on demand**.
+      	- User does not have  access / visibility to  server.
+And User does not have **Dedicated server.** **Machine are allocated on demand**.
 They are managed by service provider on behalf of customers (hidden scalalbilty).
-When **app is not used, no ressouce is allocated to application.**
+        - When **app is not used, no ressouce is allocated to application.**
-    - FaaS: If offers possibility for dev to create software function in the cloud with event driven computing.
+    - FaaS: If offers possibility for dev to **create software function in the cloud with event driven computing**.
 It does not require server to constantly run, we pay for function execution time

-We could say FaaS is a subset of serverless as when using FaaS, provider manage infra and also oppose them.
+We could say FaaS is a subset of serverless as when using FaaS, provider manage infra without dedicated server and no ressource alloated when not used.
+And also oppose them.
 Why?:
 - https://www.trek10.com/blog/is-fargate-serverless
 - https://www.bmc.com/blogs/serverless-faas/
 - https://aws.amazon.com/lambda/ (lamdba is canonical example of FaaS)
 > AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
 - Fargate is serverless and Lamdba is serverless FaaS

+For Azure function, see [2-cloud-compute-overview](2-cloud-compute-overview.md#Azure-function)

 ## Container Orchestration